vyomasystems-lab/challenges-arpit306/FINAL_REPORT.md

  default: out = 0;
 ```
   To fix the bug replace ```5'b01101: out = inp12;``` with ```5'b01100: out = inp12;```

+**Test Scenario 2**
+- Test Inputs: inp30=0b01, sel=0b11110
+- Expected Output: out= 0b01
+- Observed Output in the DUT 0 (default case value ) is not equal to 0b01.
+  Since the observed output is not equal to the expected output therefore the given design has bug.

 **BUG 2**
 ```